Best Online Ed.S. in Educational Leadership Rankings Methodology

 2. Contact the Ed.S. program coordinator and double-check that they are happy to consider you as a licensure candidate.

 If we could find one, we’ve provided you with a link to the school’s state authorization page; this has details on which states the program is approved for.
 But it’s always best to speak to someone directly.
 You’ll need to know if the program has any in-state elements that would make it unsuitable for out-of-state students.
-We also recommend you ask the program coordinator for pass rates on national licensure exams (e.g. SSA).
+We also recommend you ask the program coordinator for pass rates on national licensure exams (e.g. SSA, SLAA, etc.).